Skip to main content

 Justin S. Baker, Director of SOFAC and Associate Professor of Forest Resource Economics

-David Rossi, SOFAC Research Associate
+David J. Rossi, SOFAC Research Scholar

 Robert Abt, Principal SRTS Developer and Professor of Forest Economics